d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

 \newpage

-A histogram of the variable 'IMBd Score' is shown below.
+A histogram of the variable 'IMDb Score' is shown below.
 Notice that the bin width is 0.5.
-For example the first bin consists of the number of movies in the data set with an IMBd score of 3.25 to 3.75.
-It is important to note that a movie with a IMBd score of 4.75 will fall into the bin for 4.75 - 5.25.
-Visually this shows us the range of IMBd scores for Movies released in 2016.
+For example the first bin consists of the number of movies in the data set with an IMDb score of 3.25 to 3.75.
+It is important to note that a movie with a IMDb score of 4.75 will fall into the bin for 4.75 - 5.25.
+Visually this shows us the range of IMDb scores for Movies released in 2016.

 ```r